 - Enter the amount of space in MB and then click Shrink to execute.

-How to extend a partition:
+To extend a partition:

 - Open Disk Management.